 Used Honda Pilot Models

-Honda originally offered the Pilot in three trim levels: LX, EX and EX-L. The Pilot LX came with a respectable collection of convenience features, while the EX added upgrades like a power driver seat and automatic climate control.
-The EX-L had leather seating and could be ordered with an optional navigation system or rear-seat entertainment system.
+Honda originally offered the Pilot in three trim levels: LX, EX and EX-L. The Pilot LX came with a respectable collection of convenience features, while the EX added upgrades including a power driver seat and automatic climate control.
+The EX-L had leather seating and could be ordered with an optional navigation system or a rear-seat entertainment system.
 Alas, the nav and entertainment systems couldn't be ordered together.

 Changes for this generation Pilot were minor, though some important safety features became more readily available as the years went on.
 For 2005, the V6 was revised, and horsepower increased to 255.
 This was also the year that stability control became available, but only on the EX-L.

 In 2006, some minor changes were made to the Honda Pilot's exterior design.
-The adoption of revised SAE certification procedures also saw this model year's horsepower rating dropped to 244, but performance was unaffected.
+The adoption of revised engine certification procedures also saw this model year's horsepower rating dropped to 244, but performance was unaffected.
 ABS and front-seat side airbags were always standard on Honda's midsize SUV, but 2006 models gained a three-row side curtain airbag system with a rollover sensor.
 Honda also made stability control standard on all Pilots for this model year.
 For the final model year, the LX trim was replaced by the Value Package, and a new SE trim debuted that slotted above the EX and added a sunroof and DVD player.

 In reviews, we found the original Honda Pilot to offer good handling and a smooth ride for a midsize SUV.
-We also enjoyed its well-organized instrumentation and the quality of interior materials -- both hallmarks of Honda.
+We also enjoyed its well-organized instrumentation and the quality of interior materials — both hallmarks of Honda.
 Although seating accommodated seven to eight passengers, we considered the third row uncomfortable for adults.
 Cargo capacity, on the other hand, was always sufficient to handle what most families required.

-Read the most recent 2014 Honda Pilot review.
+Read the most recent 2017 Honda Pilot review.